World’s bankers take climate pledge. Will they follow through?

 President Joe Biden has proposed expansive federal spending on climate action.
 But a recent summit emphasized something seen as just as vital: mobilizing private sector investment.

-“I am happy to see the cross section of institutions participating today,” said Jane Fraser, chief executive officer of Citigroup, as she sat on a panel with the CEO of Bank of America and the prime minister of New Zealand.
+“I am happy to see the cross section of institutions participating today,” said Jane Fraser, chief executive officer of Citi, as she sat on a panel with the CEO of Bank of America and the prime minister of New Zealand.
 “Solving climate change will require the ultimate public-private partnership.”

 Banks and investors made big-dollar pledges.
-Bill Gates, whose Breakthrough Energy Ventures has already raised $2 billion to support climate change innovation, announced his plans to bring down the cost of emerging green technologies.
+Bill Gates, whose Breakthrough Energy Ventures has already raised its second $1 billion to support climate change innovation, announced his plans to bring down the cost of emerging green technologies.
 A day earlier, dozens of banks announced a new Net-Zero Banking Alliance.
-A larger and wealthier new group, the Glasgow Financial Alliance for Net Zero, pledged to use its $70 trillion in assets to help the world transition to net-zero greenhouse gas emissions by 2050.
+That's part of a larger new group, the Glasgow Financial Alliance for Net Zero, which pledged to use its $70 trillion in assets to help the world transition to net-zero greenhouse gas emissions by 2050.
 These came atop a spate of private sector commitments made prior to the summit.

 All of this, say climate policy experts, is necessary for there to be any hope of limiting the world’s temperature rise to below 2 degrees Celsius – the global warming target set out in the 2015 Paris Agreement.